 I’ve never visited Kimberley.
 It’s probably the biggest town in South Africa’s Northern Cape province (and I have no relatives living in that province).
 I would not mind visiting this South African town though, the town has a very rich history.
-Kimberley has been selected as today’s 10 facts topic on Running Wolf’s Rant.
-Feel free to visit us regularly for updates.

 Here are some facts about Kimberley:

-- Kimberley was founded in 1871 when diamonds were discovered on a nearby farm named Vooruitzicht (owned by the De Beers brothers).
+1. The town was founded in 1871 when diamonds were discovered on a nearby farm named Vooruitzicht (owned by the De Beers brothers).
 The town was also known as New Rush before it was renamed to Kimberley (after then British Secretary of State for the Colonies Lord Kimberley).

-- Kimberley was incorporated into the Cape Colony in 1880.
+2. The town was incorporated into the Cape Colony in 1880.

-- Kimberley is nicknamed the Diamond City.
+3. Kimberley is nicknamed the Diamond City.

-- Today Kimberley is the capital of the Northern Cape province in South Africa and has a population of +/- 167,000.
+5. Today Kimberley is the capital of the Northern Cape province in South Africa and has a population of +/- 167,000.

-- Kimberley houses the Miners’ Memorial (built in honor of Kimberley’s miners), the Honoured Dead Memorial (built to commemorate those that died defending the city in the siege in the 2nd Anglo Boer War), the Concentration Camp memorial (built in rememberance of those who were interned at the concentration camp in the 2nd Anglo Boer War) and many other memorials.
+10. Kimberley houses the Miners’ Memorial (built in honor of Kimberley’s miners), the Honoured Dead Memorial (built to commemorate those that died defending the city in the siege in the 2nd Anglo Boer War), the Concentration Camp memorial (built in rememberance of those who were interned at the concentration camp in the 2nd Anglo Boer War) and many other memorials.